Sunday, 19 April 2009

 Whether I work within an agency or in-house as part of my role I strive to gain good coverage within print and online media but I don't see this as the only part of my role.
 I aim to publicise the brand, key messages and build relationships with key stake holders.
 In the interview it mentions that " Clifford once likened what he did to "playing 15 games of chess a day", and here he has a sticky position from which to try to extricate himself."
 Is what Clifford practises more likened to issues and crisis management rather than everyday PR? rectyfing or simple managing a situation from escalating further or even at all?

-"The good thing about being in my position is that you know so many things.
-Sometimes a story that was so important for you to stop five years ago isn't now.
-It's changed.
-You can suddenly reveal that happened, so you, the journalist, have got a much bigger story."
 He even implies that occasionally the manipulation comes close to bribery.
 "Most journalists would sell their own mothers for a great story, but sometimes you're able to make them an offer that they think they shouldn't refuse."
 A leg up the career ladder, a word in the ear of a friendly editor.
 "I'll find them a job or I'll come up with something that means they won't lose their job."
 (Media Guardian 2009)

 Although there have been many a time when I have been proved wrong I like to think the world of a journalist isn't so fickle.
 There have been discussions as to whether the CIPR should introduce codes of conduct and practise to regulate the 'goings on' in the PR world.
 If the above statement from Clifford is true it may not be a bad idea - allowing real media stories through rather than simply celeb spin to sell the papers.